 There are various ways to achieve a horticultural qualification - often for less than the cost of a good lawnmower.
 Whatever aspect of horticulture you are involved in, there will be relevant courses and qualifications available.
 Gardening courses can range from 6 months to a few years depending on the level of expertise you require.
 More information about gardening qualifications can be found below.

-Members must prove that they have at least one horticultural qualification at Level 2 or above before being accepted as a member.
+Members must prove that they have at least one horticultural qualification at Level 2 Certificate or above before being accepted as a member.